 This study aims to examine the design of a practice-based learning approach in two graduate certificate courses aimed at building up the teaching and learning capacity of Associate Faculty (AF).

-Dr Paul A. O'Keefe, National University of Singapore
+Dr Patricia Chen, National University of Singapore